 Keep in mind that you do take some water from your food.
 But don’t celebrate yet, because your body loses about 10-12 cups of water daily on its own (sweat, bathroom visits, exercise, etc).
 You need to replace the fluid every day because chronic dehydration causes issues such as kidney stones, liver, joint and muscle damage.

 Some foods and drinks such as protein, alcohol, coffee, and herbal supplements are known to dehydrate you.
 The fluid loss that they cause varies and might be even be balanced by the water content, such as in the case of coffee.

 Other common causes of dehydration are diarrhea, vomiting, diabetes, sweating, burns and certain medication.

 Keep in mind that dehydration also affects the level of electrolytes in your body.
 Electrolytes are minerals that your body needs to function properly.
-A few of the electrolytes affected by dehydration are sodium (salt), potassium and calcium.
-You can replace those electrolytes from foods and fluids you consume.
+A few of the electrolytes depleted by dehydration are sodium (salt), potassium and calcium.
+You can replenish those electrolytes from foods and fluids you consume.